codefellows/seattle-301d33/15-project-week-kickoff/README.md

 - Reminder: [JSONView](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc?hl=en)
 - Another HTTP testing ground: [Postman](https://www.getpostman.com/)
 - The demo we did on the GitHub API would be useful if repurposed as an API sandbox to quickly get data to log into the console or view in the DOM, wouldn't it?
 - Wanna do something cool and next-level?
 Go buy a domain name and point it at your deployment!
-Suggested site to use: [NameCheap](https://www.namecheap.com/) has a lot of $0.88 domains!
+A suggested site to use: [NameCheap](https://www.namecheap.com/) has a lot of $0.88 domains!

 ---